 Notice: it is necessary the searched element should be visible wholly on any place of a desktop.
 In another case, the action will not find it.
 For example: if this element is overlaid with another window or is outside the desktop.
-In this case, to correct the situation, it is necessary to use the actions Window Command and and/or Window Set Size and position to make the necessary element visible.
+In this case, to correct the situation, it is necessary to use the actions Window Command200 and/or Window Set Size and position214, to make the necessary element visible.